GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 = 0.1-alpha6 =
 * Notices for incorrect my-plugins permissions and location.
+* Backend rewrite, now messages can have multiple recipients.
 * Admin styling fixed.
 = 0.1-alpha5 =
 * Various tweaks and fixes